 Discover Holi festival in Goa, an incredible Hindu spring-time celebration, also known as the festival of colours...

-When and what is Holi festival all about?
+When and what is the Holi festival all about?

-This year, Holi takes place in Goa on 9-10 March 2020, as it's the last full moon of the Hindu lunar month, Phalguna.
-The festival itself dates back as far as the 4th century, and is predominantly the celebration of good conquering evil, but is also a celebration to mark the end of winter, the beginning of spring, the harvest and also love and fertility.
+Holi takes place in Goa, over a few days in March (the date varies), as it's the last full moon of the Hindu lunar month, Phalguna.
+The festival itself dates back as far as the 4th century and is predominantly the celebration of good conquering evil, but it is also a celebration to mark the end of winter, the beginning of spring, and the harvest, as well as, love and fertility.
+For many it is a festive day to meet with friends and family, laugh and play, and even mend broken relationships.

 ©Tim Gainey | Alamy Stock Photo

 Holi takes its origins from Indian mythology, namely the legend of Krishna and Radha.
 As the tale goes, the supreme god Krishna fell in love with the goddess Radha.
-Krishna was concerned about the difference in their skin colour, as his was blue, so his mother suggested he playfully paint her face in order to overcome their differences.
+Krishna was concerned about the difference in their skin colour, as he was blue, so his mother suggested he playfully paint her face to overcome their differences.
 This painting is still done today, with many friends and families painting their faces the same colour before they go out and enjoy the festivities.

 Above: an illustration of Krishna and Radha.
 Image credit: Miriama Taneckova | Shutterstock

 Image credit: Alexander Mazurkevich | Shutterstock

 Holi is celebrated all over India, and in Goa, you'll find the most exuberant festivities at the temples in the south of the state.
-The coloured paint and water that's used during the event usually adopts four main colours (although you'll find plenty others too): green; symbolising the beginning of spring, blue; the colour of Krishna, red; for love and fertility and yellow; the colour of tumeric.
-People spend the day smearing the colored powder all over each other's faces, throwing colored water at each other, having parties, and dancing under water sprinklers.
+The coloured paint and water that's used during the event usually adopt four main colours (although you'll find plenty of others too): green; symbolising the beginning of spring, blue; the colour of Krishna, red; for love and fertility and yellow; the colour of turmeric.
+People spend the day smearing the coloured powder all over each other's faces, throwing coloured water at each other, having parties, and dancing under water sprinklers.

 Image credit: India Picture | Shutterstock